-Working class voters used to be a key part of the national base for Democrats.
-To win them back, national Democratic leaders should help red-state Democrats keep at it, delivering the fundamental message that the Democratic Party is working for voters everywhere.
-But this message is harder for people in red states to believe when they know that Congressional Democratic leaders are not listening substantively or regularly to anybody in their state.
+Working-class voters used to be a key part of the national base for Democrats.
+To win them back, national Democratic leaders should help red-state Democrats keep at it, delivering the fundamental message that the party is working for voters everywhere.
+But this message is harder for people in red states to believe when they know that congressional Democratic leaders are not listening substantively or regularly to anybody in their state.

 A strong Democratic bench of red-state congressional candidates needs to be ready by the 2026 midterms.
-Local talent will be more willing to step forward, and local voters will take them more seriously, if Democrats in Congress commit themselves now to keep listening to local Democrats even if Republicans win their state.
+Local talent will be more willing to step forward, and local voters will take them more seriously, if Democrats in Congress commit themselves now to listen to local Democrats -- including those that lose in overwhelmingly Republican districts.
+It is widely accepted that, for Democrats nationwide to appeal to more voters and win more elections, their party must start looking at America's electoral map differently.

-It is widely accepted that, for Democrats nationwide to appeal to more voters and win more elections, the Democratic Party must start looking at America's electoral map differently.
-Better integrating the 12 states that currently lack Democratic Congressional representation will be critical.
-The introduction of Democratic Congressional liaisons from these red states is a necessary first step in reckoning with Donald Trump's reelection and rebuilding the national Democratic brand.
+The introduction of Democratic congressional liaisons from these states is a necessary first step in reckoning with Donald Trump's reelection and rebuilding the national Democratic brand.

-This argument is not entirely new but has not gained as much support as it deserves if Democrats are to more successively engage voters in Trump Country.
-In addition to Montana's Jon Tester, former North Dakota Senator Heidi Heitkamp has spoken about the importance of the rural vote.
-JD Scholten, a Democratic state senator in Iowa and former candidate for Congress, has likewise been a strong proponent of the need for Democrats to "up our game in rural America."
-And in the last presidential election, Bill Clinton hit the campaign trail in rural parts of the South to attract more votes.
+This argument is not entirely new but has not gained as much support as it deserves.
+In addition to Tester, former North Dakota senator Heidi Heitkamp of North Dakota has spoken about the importance of the rural vote.
+J.D.
+Scholten, a Democratic state senator in Iowa and former candidate for Congress, has likewise been a strong proponent of the need for Democrats to "up our game in rural America."

+And in the last presidential election, Bill Clinton, a Democrat who became governor of a red state, Arkansas, hit the campaign trail in rural parts of the South to attract more votes.
 President Trump himself recently said that he believed Bill Clinton was "a very good politician" by focusing on voters in Michigan and Wisconsin in the 2016 presidential election and had "a great political sense."

-Directly taking on today's Electoral College math that currently favors Trump states can only begin when frontline Democrats in these red regions are able to help shape the Democratic Party's strategy and messaging in fundamental and enduring ways.
+Directly taking on today's Electoral College math that favors Republicans can only begin when front-line Democrats in these red regions are able to help shape the Democratic Party's strategy and messaging in fundamental and enduring ways.